top of page

 Ryan Burns

-How We Build a Treatment Plan for Overlapping Mental Health Conditions: When OCD, Trauma, Insomnia, ADHD, or Autism Overlap
+Treatment Planning When OCD, Trauma, ADHD, or Autism Overlap

 Last reviewed: 04/09/2026 Reviewed by: Dr. Kiesa Kelly When you need a treatment plan for overlapping mental health conditions, the hardest part is often not deciding whether you are struggling.
 It is figuring out why everything seems tangled together.
 Sleep loss can amplify OCD.
 Trauma can raise arousal and avoidance.
 ADHD can make follow-through harder.
 Autism can change what regulation, exposure, pacing, or sensory support should actually look like.
 A useful plan has to fi